 Do traditional landing pages work for SaaS startups?

 How should designers navigate the landscape of landing pages in an interconnected world?
-Explore the options with an expert UX/UI designer.
+Explore the options with an established UX/UI designer.

 Startups that aim to sell software as a service (SaaS) have a unique challenge in today’s market.
 It’s crowded out there and people are increasingly short on patience when it comes to online interactions with brands.
 Time is precious.
 Simplicity is key.

 This gives the designers behind these brands a crucial role to play in engaging with and converting visitors.
 How should they approach landing pages in such a frantic and demanding environment?
 Is it OK to lean on the traditional tactics of constructing a landing page or does the rulebook need rewriting?

 We are now officially in the mobile-first era – Google has been implementing mobile-first indexing throughout 2018, which means that landing pages have had to evolve to remain relevant in almost every industry.
 The ‘traditional’ desktop-first approach to landing pages, which relied on an abundance of content and calls-to-action with plenty going on below the fold (BTF), has arguably been phased slowly but surely out of the creative workflow.

 Landing pages have had to evolve to remain relevant in almost every industry